pleme-io/akeyless-action/README.md

 echo ${{ steps.job-name.outputs.SQL_user }}
 ```

-## AKeyless Setup
+## Akeyless Setup

 ### Authentication Methods

-This action only supports authenticating to AKeyless via JWT auth (using the GitHub OIDC token) or via IAM Auth (using a role attached to a cloud-hosted GitHub runner).
+This action only supports authenticating to Akeyless via JWT auth (using the GitHub OIDC token) or via IAM Auth (using a role attached to a cloud-hosted GitHub runner).
 I don't plan to support additional authentication methods because there isn't much point (with the possible exception of Universal Identity).
-After all, any runner can login to AKeyless using OIDC without storing permanent access credentials.
-IAM auth is also supported in case you are using a runner hosted in your cloud account and so are already using IAM auth anyway - this will also give your runner access to AKeyless without storing permanent access credentials.
+After all, any runner can login to Akeyless using OIDC without storing permanent access credentials.
+IAM auth is also supported in case you are using a runner hosted in your cloud account and so are already using IAM auth anyway - this will also give your runner access to Akeyless without storing permanent access credentials.

 ### Setting up JWT Auth

-To configure AKeyless and grant your repositories the necessary permissions to execute this action:
+To configure Akeyless and grant your repositories the necessary permissions to execute this action:

-1. Create a GitHub JWT Auth method in AKeyless if you don't have one (you can safely share the auth method between repositories)
+1. Create a GitHub JWT Auth method in Akeyless if you don't have one (you can safely share the auth method between repositories)
-    1. In AKeyless go to "Auth Methods" -> "+ New" -> "OAuth 2.0/JWT".
+    1. In Akeyless go to "Auth Methods" -> "+ New" -> "OAuth 2.0/JWT".
     2. Specify a name (e.g. "GitHub JWT Auth") and location of your choice.
     3. For the JWKS Url, specify `https://token.actions.githubusercontent.com/.well-known/jwks`
     4. For the unique identifier use `repository`.
 See note (1) below for more details.
     5. You **MUST** click "Require Sub Claim on role association".
 This will prevent you from attaching this to a role without any additional checks.
 If you accidentally forgot to set subclaim checks, then any GitHub runner owned by *anyone* would be able to authenticate to AKeyless and access your resources... **that make this a critical checkbox**.
 See the [GitHub docs](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#configuring-the-oidc-trust-with-the-cloud) for more details.
 2. Create an appropriate access role (if you don't already have one)
-    1. In AKeyless go to "Access Roles" -> "+ New"
+    1. In Akeyless go to "Access Roles" -> "+ New"
     2. Give it a name and location, and create it.
     3. Find your new access role and click on it to edit it.
     4. On the right side, under "Secrets & Keys", click the "Add" button to configure read access to any static or dynamic secrets you will fetch from your pipeline.